awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `FileSystemType`  <a name="cfn-fsx-filesystem-filesystemtype"></a>
-The type of Amazon FSx file system, either `LUSTRE` or `WINDOWS`\.
+The type of Amazon FSx file system, which can be `LUSTRE`, `WINDOWS`, or `ONTAP`\.
 *Required*: Yes
 *Type*: String
-*Allowed values*: `LUSTRE | WINDOWS`
+*Allowed values*: `LUSTRE | ONTAP | WINDOWS`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `KmsKeyId`  <a name="cfn-fsx-filesystem-kmskeyid"></a>
-The ID of the AWS Key Management Service \(AWS KMS\) key used to encrypt the file system's data for Amazon FSx for Windows File Server file systems and persistent Amazon FSx for Lustre file systems at rest\.
-In either case, if not specified, the Amazon FSx managed key is used\.
+The ID of the AWS Key Management Service \(AWS KMS\) key used to encrypt the file system's data for Amazon FSx for Windows File Server file systems, Amazon FSx for NetApp ONTAP file systems, and persistent Amazon FSx for Lustre file systems at rest\.
+If not specified, the Amazon FSx managed key is used\.
 The scratch Amazon FSx for Lustre file systems are always encrypted at rest using Amazon FSx managed keys\.
 For more information, see [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) in the * AWS Key Management Service API Reference*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)